Chelembra bank robbery: Investigations by Kerala Police

 However, police made a computer graphic sketch image of the main culprit as illustrated by eyewitnesses and neighbors.

-The criminals tried to create an impression of Naxalite involvement in the robbery by quoting a sentence Jai Mao (praising naxalism) at the scene of the crime to deviate enquiry.
+The criminals tried to create an impression of Naxalite involvement in the robbery by quoting a sentence Jai Mao (praising Naxalism) at the scene of the crime to deviate enquiry.

 There were many attempts by the culprits to divert the whole attention of the investigation team to Hyderabad.
 According to police officials, the criminals had purposely left one kilogram of looted gold in a hotel room in Hyderabad and made telephone calls from many different cities of India to mislead the investigation.

 The police team also monitored all telephone calls in the closest mobile signal towers at the location of the crime during the midnight hours of the incident.
-It was a big task monitoring more than two million calls.
+That amounted to monitoring more than two million calls.
 The help of various mobile service providers and IT professionals was also enlisted for the probe.

-And finally, it was the identification of a secret phone number used by the main suspects to communicate between themselves, that became the turning point in the investigation.
+And finally, it was the identification of a secret phone number used by the main suspects to communicate between themselves, that proved to be the turning point in the investigation.